Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 rails server
 ```

-Navigate to [http://localhost:3000](http://localhost:3000) and you should see this:
+Go to [http://localhost:3000](http://localhost:3000) and check that you see the following:

 ![A blog app with a list of posts](./blog-app.png)